 Methylphenidate is the most widely used stimulant drug for ADHD.
 Methylphenidate, dextroamphetamine and amphetamine are all effective and can be substituted for each other if one of them does not work well for a particular patient.
 Methylphenidate is available in shorter-acting forms, such as Ritalin, Methylin and Focalin.
 Intermediate-acting forms include Ritalin SR, Methylin ER and Metadate ER.
 Longer-acting brands include Concerta, Metadate CD, Ritalin LA and Focalin XR.

-Methylphenidate is also available as a skin patch (Daytrana).
-The patch is a long-acting form of the drug.
-An advantage of the patch is that it can be taken off early if there are sleep problems.
+Methylphenidate is also available as a skin patch sold under the brand name Daytrana.
+This is a longer-acting form of the drug.
+The advantage of the patch is that it can be taken off early if there are sleep problems.

-Amphetamine and Related Medications
+Amphetamine and Dextroamphetamine

-Nonstimulant Medications for ADHD
+Nonstimulant Drugs for ADHD

 Side Effects and Precautions

 Adderall and similar stimulant drugs are controlled substances and only available with a prescription.
 These drugs can be addictive and should be used only as directed by your doctor.
 Lisdexamfetamine (Vyvanse) may have a lower risk of causing addiction than other stimulant medications.